Image Segmentation with U-Net

 In between the encoder and decoder network, we have the bottleneck layer.
 This is the bottommost layer, as we can see in the model above.
 It consists of 2 convolutional layers followed by Relu.
 The output of the bottleneck is the final feature map representation.

 Now, what makes U-Net so good at image segmentation is skip connections and decoder networks.
 What we have done till now is similar to any CNN.
-The skip connections and decoder network separates the U-Net from other CNNs.
+The skip connections and decoder network separates the u net architecture from other CNNs.

 The decoder network is also called the expansive network.
-Our idea is to upsample our feature maps to the size of our input image.
+Our idea is to up sample our feature maps to the size of our input image.
 This network takes the feature map from the bottleneck layer and generates a segmentation mask with the help of skip connections.
 The decoder network tries to solve our second question-“where” is the object in the image?
 It consists of 4 decoder blocks.
 Each block starts with a transpose convolution ( indicated as up-conv in the diagram) with a kernel size of 2*2.
-This output is concatenated with the corresponding skip layer connection from the encoder block.
-After which, two convolutional layers with a kernel size of 3*3 are used, followed by a Relu activation function.
+After concatenating this output with the corresponding skip layer connection from the encoder block, the network utilizes two convolutional layers with a kernel size of 3*3, followed by a Relu activation function.

 Skip connections are indicated with a grey arrow in the model architecture.
 Skip connections help us use the contextual feature information collected in the encoder blocks to generate our segmentation map.
 The idea is to use our high-resolution features learned from the encoder blocks ( through skip connections ) to help us project our feature map ( output of the bottleneck layer).
 This helps us answer “where” is our object in the image?